-Find Credit Cards Based On Your Credit Score
+How to Find the Best Credit Cards Based on Your Credit Score

 Part of rebuilding your credit is proving that you can pay your bills on time.
 If you had a bad credit situation (such as defaulting on your mortgage payment) and that left you without any credit cards, you'll have to open new ones so you can start improving your credit score.

 Because your credit score is sensitive to credit report inquiries, you should avoid randomly applying for credit cards on the off chance that you'll get approved.
 Several credit inquiries, especially within a short period of time, will make it harder for you to get approved for a credit card.
 You need some kind of a plan.

 For starters, if you can pinpoint the credit cards that are most likely to approve you, you’ll put in fewer credit card applications and increase your likelihood of getting approved.

 Two Tools That Match Your Credit Score to the Best Credit Card Options

 Financial Globe's Score Match gives you a list of credit cards based on your credit score.
 The site also indicates the approval rate of the credit card, giving you a better idea of whether your application will be approved.

 If you don’t know your credit score, CreditCard.com’s Credit Score Estimator will ask you questions about your credit history in order to estimate your credit score.
 Then, the tool suggests credit cards that suit you based on your estimated credit score.